mediathekview/MServer/README.md

 # MServer

-A bundle of crawlers, packed to a server for [MediathekView](https://github.com/mediathekview).
+MServer is a free open-source software that crawls the media libraries of the German-speaking public broadcasters and prepares them as a machine-readable list for clients such as [MediathekView](https://github.com/mediathekview).

 **Hint:** As MediathekView is a German software for the DACH tv stations ["Öffentlich-Rechtliche"](https://de.wikipedia.org/wiki/%C3%96ffentlich-rechtlicher_Rundfunk), many things like